sverrirab/google-account-chooser/README.md

 # google-account-chooser

-If you use Google Authentication in applications on a day to day basis this chrome extension is for you.
-It will remember for each domain what Google Account you typically use for each domain.
+If you use Google Account Authentication in applications on a day to day basis this chrome extension is for you.

-Simply install the extension and wait until it learns your preferences.
+After selecting to log in to a 3rd party site using a Google Account this extension will remember which account you used so next time you log in you just have to select login and this extension will select the account automatically.

+This extension needs to access the Account Selection page and stores the selected account/email per domain.
+If you use Google Account sync it will synchronise this between browsers.

+It does not store passwords or any other sensitive authentication data and does not store data from the pages you visit.

 ## Questions and Answers
 Q: What if I picked the wrong account?